 Maha Shivaratri is a very auspicious festival for women.
 They pray to both, Lord Shiva and Parvati for a happy married life.

 Maha Shivaratri is a festival, which is not restricted only to India.
-Like every year, Nepal will also celebrate Maha Shivratri in 2016 with great enthusiasm.
+Nepal also celebrate this festival with great enthusiasm.

-So, this was all we had about this glorious day of Mahashivratri in 2016, as of now.
+So, this was all we had about this glorious day of Maha Shivaratri, as of now.
 Stay tuned to AstroSage for more such interesting stuff.
-We hope you will make the best out of Maha Shivaratri in 2016.
+We hope you will make the best out of Maha Shivaratri.
 Stay blessed!